nbigaouette/uottawa_thesis/README.md

 Optional options:

+ * degree: Degree to be obtained (defaults to Ph.D.)
  * linenumbers: Add line numbers before at start of every lines for ease of edition.
  * draft: Makes compilation faster by skipping some LaTeX options.
 Will not include external PDF or figures for example.